 Wood Pellet Electrical Generation Plant Investment

 1. Economic and environmental concerns over fossil fuels are placing many nations including in an enviable position to expand use of wood biomass for energy.
-A combination of productive forestland, growing population, and wood products industry can help provide a sustainable, diverse and abundant supply of wood biomass much of which is currently un-utilized.
+A combination of productive forestland, growing population, and wood products industry can help provide a sustainable, diverse and abundant supply of wood biomass much of which is currently under-utilized.
 As attention is focused on renewable energy, rapidly transplanted sustainable tree biomass plantations created by New Leaf 20 foot saplings is rapidly becoming one of the best developing market opportunities.
 For example, in Europe, massive amounts of wood pellets are used intensively by wood burning electrical generation plants spread across the E.U.
 The demand is such that many of the larger plants are creating their own supply of wood by investing in tree plantations as far away as Canada and the U.S. Presently, they are primarily planting softwood species because of their faster growing time compared to hardwoods, however softwoods have significantly lower BTU’s (British Thermal Units), which is a critical consideration affecting their bottom line.
-New Leaf can supply these companies with 20 foot hardwood tree saplings for their plantations both in Europe and North America which will enable them to dramatically increase pellet BTU’s, significantly shorten their time to harvest, and dramatically increase profits.
+Tree Plantation can supply these companies with 20 foot hardwood tree saplings for their plantations both in Europe and North America which will enable them to dramatically increase pellet BTU’s, significantly shorten their time to harvest, and dramatically increase profits.

 Over a 50-year lifetime, a tree generates $31,250 worth of oxygen, provides $62,000 worth of air pollution control, recycles $37,500 worth of water, and controls $31,250 worth of soil erosion.